zolrath/wemux/README.md

     git clone git://github.com/zolrath/wemux.git ~/.wemux

-  On OSX use wemux, on Linux machines use wemux-linux. wemux-linux removes stderr redirection until tmux/epoll error is fixed.
+  wemux on Linux has no stderr redirection until the tmux/epoll error is fixed.

   Move or symlink the `wemux` file into your $PATH such as `/usr/local/bin/`, being sure to use the full path if creating a symlink.

     ln -s /Users/YOUR_USER_NAME/.wemux/wemux /usr/local/bin/wemux

-  or on Linux machines:

-    ln -s /home/YOUR_USER_NAME/.wemux/wemux-linux /usr/local/bin/wemux

   **IMPORTANT**: Copy the wemux.conf.example file to /etc/wemux.conf